 Worshiping God with Freedom

-Take a moment to be still and invite the Holy Spirit to prepare your heart.
+As we begin, take a moment to be still and invite the Holy Spirit to prepare your heart.
 If you have time, read 2 Chronicles 28 from verses 22-27, through the end of chapter 29.
 I particularly enjoy the New Living Translation for this story.
 If you are short on time, below you’ll find a paraphrased version of the story, along with a few questions to guide us as we ask God what he wants to say as we read:

-It’s clear that our current context as Christians differs greatly from the story we are reading here.
-One thing is certain: we are just as prone to put our trust in relationships, jobs, technology, and money more so than in Jesus.
+It’s clear that our current context as Christians today differs greatly from the story we are reading here.
+One thing is certain: we are just as prone to put our trust in relationships, jobs, technology, and money, more so than in Jesus.
 What will we miss out on if we abandon Jesus as the only worthy object of our trust and worship?

-After Ahaz died, his son Hezekiah came to rule at the age of twenty-five.
+After Ahaz died, his son Hezekiah came to rule at the young age of twenty-five.
 Unlike his father, Hezekiah feared the Lord and did what was right.
-At the beginning of his reign he called together the priests and the Levites and commanded them to clean and re-open the temple of the Lord so that it could be used for worship again.
+At the beginning of his reign he called together the priests and Levites and commanded them to clean and re-open the temple of the Lord so it could be used for worship again.